adamliesko/tlsh/README.md

  => #<Tlsh::TlshInstance:0x007fddf7cf7f60 @checksum=77, @l_value=13, @q1_ratio=1, @q2_ratio=2, @q_ratio=18, @code=[113, 234, 243, 233, 185, 240, 180, 207, 123, 159, 195, 238, 7, 74, 14, 114, 59, 50, 55, 62, 226, 73, 19, 139, 133, 104, 235, 187, 195, 173, 42, 122]>
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tlsh.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[adamliesko]/tlsh.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License